Best Running Backpacks of 2025

 What's the difference between running backpacks and running vests?

 Running backpacks are generally larger than running vests, so you can carry more stuff on your adventure.
+You can learn more about running vests in our in-depth guide to Best Running Hydration Vests or our long-term review of the Salomon Adv Skin 12.

 What's the difference between running backpacks and fastpacks?

-Okay, you caught us.
-There is no difference between running backpacks and fastpacks.
-Frankly, we chose the term running backpack and stuck with that, but if you prefer fastpack, that’s okay with us!
-As far as we’re concerned, these terms can be used interchangeably.
+As far as we’re concerned, running backpack and fastpack can be used interchangeably.
 Some of us think fastpack is a more niche term used only by thru-hikers, while others of us think fastpack is a less niche term.
-Whether you call these running backpacks or fastpacks, we’re here for it.
+Whether you call these running backpacks or fastpacks, we’re here for it, but we think separating them by volume is helpful.

 Packing tips for running backpacks